On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Quadratic Twist Families That Satisfy the Full BSD Conjecture

 \subsection{$2$-part of BSD for $E_d$}

+\Cref{thm:main} has a major condition of knowing $\BSD(E_d,2)$.
+In this section we collect the conditions under which $\BSD(E_d,2)$ can be established, which will feed into \Cref{thm:main} in \Cref{ssec:parts-together}.

-The result \cite[Theorem~10.12]{burungale2024zeta} does not explicitly enumerate all of the hypotheses under which one may conclude that the quadratic twist of \(E\) by \(d\) satisfies the \(2\)-part of the Birch--Swinnerton-Dyer conjecture.
+The result \cite[Theorem~10.12]{burungale2024zeta} does not explicitly enumerate all of the hypotheses under which one may conclude $\BSD(E_d,2)$.
 The discussion there refers to \cite[Theorem~1.5]{cai20202} and \cite[Theorem~1]{zhai2016non}; however, in the latter reference the relevant results are presented as Theorems~1.1--1.9.
 These theorems address closely related situations but involve differing assumptions, notably concerning the sign of the discriminant and the presence or absence of rational \(2\)-torsion.
-For the reader's convenience, we therefore state provide the following result that collects the required hypotheses into a single, self-contained statement.
+For the reader's convenience, we therefore provide the following result that collects the required hypotheses into a single, self-contained statement.

-\begin{theorem} Let $E/\Q$ be an optimal elliptic curve over $\Q$ of conductor $N$ with odd Manin constant and rank $0$.
+\begin{theorem} Let $E/\Q$ be an optimal elliptic curve over $\Q$ of conductor $N$ with odd Manin constant and analytic rank $0$.
 Let $d$ be a squarefree integer coprime to $N$ and congruent to $1$ modulo $4$, and suppose that every prime divisor of $N$ splits in $\Q(\sqrt{d})$.
 Assume that the $2$-part of BSD holds for $E$.

-If one of the following sets of conditions holds, then the $2$-part of BSD holds for $E_d$.
+If one of the following sets of conditions holds, then $L(E_d, 1) \neq 0$, and the $2$-part of BSD holds for $E_d$.